Northern Yellow Warbler

 Mangrove Yellow Warbler

-The Yellow Warbler is the most widespread of all the New World warbler species.
-It has at least 35 subspecies, varying in size and appearance.
-Some of the subspecies might be split to become separate species.
-Members of the subspecies who visits Monticello spend the winter in Central and South America.
-A subspecies called the "Mangrove" Yellow Warbler has varying amounts of chestnut on the head, depending on the age and sex.
+The Yellow Warbler group is widespread throughout the New World.
+It has more than 30 subspecies, varying in size and appearance.
+The species has been split, and the birds seen at Monticello Park are now called Northern Yellow Warblers with a new scientific name.
+Northern Yellow Warblers spend the winter in Central and South America.
+A new species called the Mangrove Yellow Warbler has varying amounts of chestnut on the head, depending on the age and sex.
+These warblers have kept the Yellow Warbler's previous scientific name of Setophaga petechia.

 Origin of Names

-Common Names: Yellow from the plumage.
+Common Names: Northern from the bird's breeding range.
+Yellow from the plumage.
 The New World Warblers were named for their similar appearance to European warblers, to whom they are not related.
 Most of the New World warblers do not warble (sing continuously with notes that change frequently).

 Genus Name: Setophaga means moth eating.